 Beyond head coaching duties, Ritter serves as the quarterback coach for one of the most prolific passing offenses in the country.
 From 2009–13, the Middlebury passing attack led all of Division III in pass completions per game, while holding dozens of spots in the top-10 national rankings.
 Over those five years, two quarterbacks, Foote (2011–13) and Donald McKillop (2009–10) peppered the school and NESCAC record books, appearing first or second all-time for Middlebury 29 times, while holding 12 top-two spots in conference passing annals.
 Panther quarterbacks have been named NESCAC Offensive Players of the Year in four of the last nine seasons.

 Ritter, a Holden, Massachusetts native, began his coaching career immediately following his graduation from Middlebury in 1982.
 The freshly-minted graduate with an economics degree joined Heinecken’s coaching staff that fall, spending six years as the defensive coordinator.
 Following those years at Middlebury, Ritter accepted a coaching position at Tufts University as the men’s lacrosse head coach and assistant football coach.
 During his tenure at Tufts, he worked as both the offensive and defensive coordinator for the Jumbos’ football team.

 In the fall of 1996, Ritter returned to Middlebury to serve as an assistant football and assistant men’s lacrosse coach.
 He was named the head coach of the football program in December 2000 following Heinecken’s retirement.

 Ritter, who continues to work as an assistant coach in the spring for the three-time NCAA Championship men’s lacrosse team, stays active in the local community.
-He assists in and directs several local community outreach projects including the long Panther tradition of “Picking Up Butch”, Relay for Life and the United Way.
-He remains a member of the town of Middlebury’s school board.
+He assists in and directs several local community outreach projects, including the long Panther tradition of “Picking Up Butch” and Relay for Life.
+He was a long-time member of the town of Middlebury’s school board.